andrew-codechimp/HA-Battery-Notes/README.md

 To add a device definition to the battery library so that it will be automatically configured fill out the above form or see the [docs](https://andrew-codechimp.github.io/HA-Battery-Notes/library) for adding via pull request.

+## Translations

+To add a new language translation to Battery Notes see [here](https://andrew-codechimp.github.io/HA-Battery-Notes/translations)

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md).